kstenerud/concise-encoding/cte-specification.md

 #### Verbatim String

+A verbatim string is a string that must be taken literally (no interpretation) by all layers of the stack.
+This type exists primarily so that CBE can maintain parity with CTE, where verbatim strings are sometimes needed for strings that contain many delimiter characters, and would be unwieldly if encoded with escapes.
+Any verbatim string in one Concise Encoding format must maintain its verbatim status when converted to the other.
+Decoders must provide a mechanism to inform higher layers of the verbatim status strings.

-A verbatim strings is a section of a string that must not be interpreted in any way (no special interpretation of whitespace, character sequences, escape sequences, backticks etc) until the specified end sequence is encountered (similar to how here-documents work in Bash).
+Any whitespace, character sequences, escape sequences, backticks etc must not be interpreted while processing a verbatim string, except for discovering the end sequence (similar to how here-documents work in Bash).
 The contents must be a valid [string](#string).

-A verbatim string is composed of the following:
+A verbatim string sequence is composed as follows:

  * Backtick (`` ` ``).
  * An end-of-string identifier, which is a sequence of printable, non-whitespace characters (in accordance with [human editability](cte-specification.md#human-editability)).